winglang/ocix/ocix/resources/queue.md

 inflight pop(): str?
 ```

-Pop a message from the queue if any.
+Pop a message from the `Queue` if any.

 ##### `purge` <a id="purge"></a>